Hong Xu, M.D.

 The management of allosensitization in transplantation: sensitization reversal and prevention

 Sensitization of patients to MHC antigens is among the most critical challenges in clinical transplantation.
 Patients with preformed antibodies have higher rejection rates and inferior outcomes for bone marrow transplantation and organ transplantation.
 Induction of mixed allogeneic chimerism has been demonstrated to confer donor-specific tolerance in the setting of allosensitization.
 Our recent work in developing a nonmyeloablative approach to establish chimerism in sensitized recipients found that humoral immunity poses a dominant barrier, with T-cell reactivity secondary, but still significant.
 The CD154:CD40 interaction is required for effective activation of both T- and B-cells.
-Currently, we are working to induce immune deviation of adaptive immunity in sensitized recipients to establish mixed chimerism.
-We are also trying to examine whether sensitization could be prevented at the time of exposure to alloantigen.
+We have found that mixed chimerism can be induced through immune deviation of adaptive immunity in sensitized recipients and sensitization can be totally prevented at the time of exposure to alloantigen by blocking the CD154 costimulatory molecule.

 - Xu H, Yan J, Huang Y, Ding C, Schanie CL, Wang L, Chilton PM, and Ildstad ST. Induction of B and T cell tolerance by co-stimulatory blockade (anti-CD154) in combination with T cell lymphodepletion results in profound prevention of sensitization.
 Blood 2007: DOI 10.1182/blood-2006-10-053801